hyryel/com.unity.multiplayer.docs/docs/advanced-topics/networktime-ticks.md

 The properties of the `NetworkTimeSystem` should be left untouched on the server/host.
 Changing the values on the client is sufficient to change the behavior of the time system.
 :::

 The way network time gets calculated can be configured in the `NetworkTimeSystem` if needed.
 Refer to the [API docs](https://docs.unity3d.com/Packages/com.unity.netcode.gameobjects@latest?subfolder=/api/Unity.Netcode.NetworkTimeSystem.html) for information about the properties which can be modified.
 All properties can be safely adjusted at runtime.
-For instance, buffer values can be increased for a player with a bad connection.
+For instance, buffer values can be increased for a Player with a bad connection.

 <!-- On page code -->